Savolainen5/The-Heirs-to-Aquitania/HtA Readme + Changelog.txt

 - The Oheskewen canal now has stricter requirements for construction - you must either own the province yourself, or your vassal must
 - Forming Bohemia-Hungary now removes Bohemia cores
 - Armenia will move its capital to Erivan when it loses Yerzenka
+- Small chain of decisions/events for GNC and SKM to eat CLF

 **Events**
 - Expanded Margaria's expansion events to include more commonly-empty provinces